mcrovero/effect-nextjs/README.md

 - Use `.layout(tag)`, `.component(tag)`, and `.action(tag)` for layouts, server components, and server actions.
 - Validate search params with `.setSearchParamsSchema(...)` on pages, and action input with `.setInputSchema(...)` on actions.
 - Add multiple middlewares with `.middleware(...)`.
 Middlewares can be marked `optional` or `wrap` via the tag options.
-- Provide a custom error mapping with `.run(build, onError)`.
+- Provide a custom error mapping with `.build(handler, onError)`.
 - Server actions: due to Next.js restrictions, the action handler must be declared with the `async` keyword.
-In this API, that means the function you pass to `.run(...)` for actions must be `async`, returning a Promise of an Effect.
+In this API, that means the function you pass to `.build(...)` for actions must be `async`, returning a Promise of an Effect.

 ### Middlewares with dependencies